trussworks/Engineering-Playbook/docs/developing/languages/ruby/installation.md

 $ asdf local ruby 3.1.2
 ```

-To set the version to use globally by default:
+To set the version to use globally by default (handy for ad-hoc use):

 ```console
 $ asdf global ruby 3.1.2